-A History Fair exhibit is like a room in a museum-not a report on a display board with pictures.
+A History Fair exhibit is like a room in a museum.
 It relies on clear, succinct text (labels) and a substantial amount of visual evidence to communicate the student's research and analysis.

 The NEW Exhibit Category Rules

 Wondering what has changed?
 Read the Summary of the New Rules and Clarifications.